DELTA

 Saxon.......Reg Livermore

-Synopsis: Hannah Thompson, a one-time distinguished scientist with a
+Synopsis: Dr. Hannah Thompson, a one-time distinguished scientist with a

 secret government department, consults a spiritualist.
-As a result the spiritualist
+Delta becomes

-becomes a threat to national security, and Delta becomes involved.
+becomes a threat to national security, as Dr. Thompson is working on a

 |